 Debtors due over a period of longer than 12 months are classified as long-term debtors on the balance sheet.
-These consist of mortgage advances, previously granted on the Council's former housing stock; car loans, village hall loans; and the debenture and loan to Ascent Housing LLP.
+These consist of mortgage advances, previously granted on the Council's former housing stock; car loans, village hall loans; parish council loan; and the debenture and loan to Ascent Housing LLP.

-The Council has entered into a joint venture with Your Housing Group to provide affordable housing across the District and has made a commitment to provide a \$5,000,000 debenture.
-As at 31^{st} March 2014, \$3,412,229 of the debenture facility had been drawn by the joint venture company Ascent Housing LLP (\$1,108,000 in 2011/12, \$351,566 in 2012/13 and \$1,952,663 in 2013/14).
+The Council has entered into a joint venture with Your Housing Group to provide affordable housing across the District and has made a commitment to provide a $\pounds5,000,000$ debenture.
+As at 31st March 2015, the full $\pounds5$ million debenture facility had been drawn by the Joint Venture company Ascent Housing LLP ($\pounds1,108,000$ in 2011/12, $\pounds351,566$ in 2012/13, $\pounds1,952,663$ in 2013/14 and $\pounds1,587,771$ in 2014/15).
 This has been disclosed as a long-term debtor on the Balance Sheet.
 However, because the interest charged on the debenture is currently set at a rate below which Ascent Housing LLP could expect to pay on a comparable loan from the market, the loan is deemed to be a material soft loan.
-Consequently, the value of the debenture is discounted to the present value of the future cash flows and the long-term debtor value has been adjusted to £1,852,000 to reflect this (see note 13 'Financial Instruments' for more detail).
+Consequently, the value of the debenture is discounted to the present value of the future cash flows and the long-term debtor value has been adjusted to $\pounds2,768,000$ to reflect this (see note 13 'Financial Instruments' for more detail).

 The Council has also made a commitment to provide a £20,000,000 loan facility to Ascent Housing LLP.
-As at 31st March 2014, £5,500,000 of the loan facility had been drawn by Ascent Housing LLP, which is disclosed as a long-term debtor on the Balance Sheet.
+As at 31st March 2015, £13,000,000 of the loan facility had been drawn by Ascent Housing LLP, which is disclosed as a long-term debtor on the Balance Sheet.